pau1tuck/ethereum-reference/README.md

 # Ethereum Reference Library

-This project showcases a comprehensive collection of contracts, projects, and tests related to Ethereum and Solidity blockchain development.
+This project showcases a comprehensive collection of contracts, projects, tests, and best practices related to Ethereum blockchain development.

 ## Contents